De-institutionalisation ! Understanding communities !

 sense of ownership) in providing direct intervention in the care of

 people with disability.
-Only then can we say that
+Only then can we

 people with disability are valued